polything/polything/tasks/tasks-prd-wordpress-nextjs-migration.md

   - [x] 4.14 Set up CI/CD pipeline with automated testing
   - [x] 4.15 Set up Playwright MCP and design comprehensive front-end testing structure and add to CI/CD pipeline

-- [ ] 5.0 Deploy and Validate Migration
-  - [ ] 5.1 Set up staging environment (Vercel recommended)
+## 5.0 Website Migration & Launch Plan

+### Phase 1: Pre-Launch Setup & Staging Deployment

+- [x] 5.1: Configure the staging environment on Vercel by connecting the GitHub repository.
-  - [ ] 5.2 Configure environment variables and secrets
+- [x] 5.2: Set up all necessary environment variables and secrets (WordPress API, etc.) in Vercel.
-  - [ ] 5.3 Deploy exported content and validate build
+- [x] 5.3: Run the content migration script to pull content locally and deploy the first complete build to the staging URL.

+**Status**: ✅ **COMPLETED** - Staging deployment successful with build issues resolved

+#### 5.1-5.3 Implementation Summary

+**Vercel Configuration**:
+- Created `vercel.json` with proper Next.js framework detection
+- Configured security headers (X-Content-Type-Options, X-Frame-Options, X-XSS-Protection)
+- Set up redirects from `/wp-content/uploads/` to `/images/` for media assets
+- Configured pnpm as package manager for consistency

+**Content Migration**:
+- Successfully exported 5 project case studies from WordPress to MDX format
+- Content exported to `/content/project/` directory structure
+- All project content includes proper front-matter with hero fields, SEO metadata, and canonical URLs

+**Build Issues Resolved**:
+- Fixed dependency conflict: downgraded `date-fns` from v4.1.0 to v3.6.0 for `react-day-picker` compatibility
+- Removed disabled contentlayer files that were causing import errors
+- Build now compiles successfully and generates 7 static pages

+**Current Deployment Status**:
+- Build: ✅ Successful (7 static pages generated)
+- Content: ✅ 5 project case studies exported
+- Framework: ✅ Next.js 15.5.2 with App Router
+- Package Manager: ✅ pnpm configured
+- Security: ✅ Headers and redirects configured

+### Phase 2: Quality Assurance (QA) & Validation

-  - [ ] 5.4 Side-by-side QA: Compare WP site vs Next.js site for each migrated page
+- [ ] 5.4: Conduct side-by-side visual and functional QA of each migrated page against the live WordPress site.
-  - [ ] 5.5 Validate redirects (301 from old WP slugs to new Next.js routes)
+- [ ] 5.5: Validate that all 301 redirects from old WordPress URLs to new Next.js routes are implemented and working correctly.
-  - [ ] 5.6 Run media checks (all hero images, project links load correctly)
+- [ ] 5.6: Perform media checks to ensure all images, videos, and internal links load correctly.
-  - [ ] 5.7 Final SEO crawl and index validation
+- [ ] 5.7: Run a full SEO crawl on the staging site to check for broken links, missing metadata, and indexing issues.

-  - [ ] 5.8 Compare old vs new pages for schema coverage (type, required fields, canonical)
+### Phase 3: Launch & Post-Launch

+- [ ] 5.8: Create a formal rollback plan and perform a final production backup of the existing site.
-  - [ ] 5.9 Re-crawl with a lightweight bot to confirm canonical & JSON-LD on all routes
+- [ ] 5.9: Deploy the final, validated build to the production environment on Vercel.
+- [ ] 5.10: Update DNS records to point the live domain to the new Vercel site.
-  - [ ] 5.10 Set up monitoring and alerting (error tracking, performance monitoring)
+- [ ] 5.11: Ensure production monitoring and alerting (e.g., Sentry, Vercel Analytics) are active.
-  - [ ] 5.11 Create rollback plan and backup procedures
-  - [ ] 5.12 Production deployment
-  - [ ] 5.13 Monitor analytics and error logs post-launch
+- [ ] 5.12: Monitor analytics and error logs closely for the first 48 hours post-launch to identify and resolve any immediate issues.
-  - [ ] 5.14 Update DNS and domain configuration

 - [ ] 6.0 (Optional/Future) Extensibility & Client Rollout
   - [ ] 6.1 Document schema and exporter for reuse in client site migrations